adithya7/lambre/README.md

 }
 ```

-We also encourage you to cite the original works for the `chaudhury-etal-2021` ruleset, [Chaudhury et al., 2020](https://aclanthology.org/2020.emnlp-main.422/) and [Chaudhury et al., 2021](https://aclanthology.org/2021.emnlp-main.553/).
+We also encourage you to cite the original works for the `chaudhary-etal-2021` ruleset, [Chaudhary et al., 2020](https://aclanthology.org/2020.emnlp-main.422/) and [Chaudhary et al., 2021](https://aclanthology.org/2021.emnlp-main.553/).

 ## License